gaboesquivel/about-lift/README.md

 # Pura Vida Decentralized Autonomous Community

-A DAC for people who believe in the Pura Vida lifestyle.
+A DAC for people who share the Pura Vida values.

 > If you have been to Costa Rica, a term you should be familiar with is “Pura Vida.”
 Simply translated, it means “simple life” or “pure life”, but in Costa Rica, it is more than just a saying, its a lifestyle.